De-Oefenpraktijk/Manifest-As-Code/README.md

 ## TLS termination

-We use TLS termination for our endpoints, meaning that ingress protects the path by SSL, however communication between ingress and service happens via http because the traffic is inside of the cluster.
+We use TLS termination for our endpoints, meaning that ingress protects the path by SSL, however, communication between ingress and service happens via HTTP because the traffic is inside of the cluster.

 # References